ykumawat/react-this-props-children-web-071717/README.md

 ## React.Children
 Since `this.props.children` can have one element, multiple elements, or none at all, its value is respectively `undefined`, a single child node, or an array of child nodes.
 Sometimes, we want to transform our children before rendering them — for example, to add additional props to every child.
-If we wanted to do that, we'd have to take into account what the possible types of `this.props.children` are.
+If we wanted to do that, we'd have to take the possible types of `this.props.children` into account.
 For example, if there is only one child, we can't map it.

 Luckily, React provides us with a clean API to handle of looping children.
 If there is only one child (or none at all), it won't throw a fuss — it'll handle things for us nicely in the background.